Table of Contents

 - Low GL (≤ 10)

-- Foods which generally cause a slower and smaller rise in blood glucose levels.
+- Foods that generally cause a slower and smaller rise in blood glucose levels.

 - Medium GL (11-19)

-- Foods which cause a moderate rise in blood glucose levels.
+- Foods that cause a moderate rise in blood glucose levels.

 - High GL (≥ 20)

-- Foods which cause a rapid and significant rise in blood glucose levels.
+- Foods that cause a rapid and significant rise in blood glucose levels.

 Glycemic Index Vs Glycemic Load – Key Differences